552020/exam05/README.md

   delete obj;  // Calls both Derived and Base destructors if Base's destructor is virtual
   ```

-- **Reason:** The `virtual` keyword ensures that the correct destructor (both base and derived) is called when an object is deleted through a base class pointer.
-Without `virtual`, only the base class destructor would be called, leading to potential resource leaks if the derived class allocates resources that need to be freed in its destructor.
+- **Reason:** The `virtual` keyword ensures that both the base and derived class destructors are called when an object is deleted through a base class pointer.
+Without `virtual`, only the base class destructor is called, leading to resource leaks if the derived class allocates resources that need to be freed in its destructor.

-## 2. **Are the Objects Passed in the Copy Constructor and the Copy Assignment Operator Always Constant Objects?**
+### 2. **Are Objects Passed to the Copy Constructor and Copy Assignment Operator Always Constant?**

-Yes, the objects passed to the copy constructor and copy assignment operator are always passed as constant references.
-This is because you don't want to modify the object being copied from; you only need to read its data to initialize or assign to the new object.
+Yes, objects passed to the copy constructor and copy assignment operator are always passed as constant references to prevent modifying the original object.

 - **Copy Constructor:**